alfiwillianz/alfiwillianz.github.io/README.md

 ## Overview

 This is a personal portfolio website built with HTML, CSS, and JavaScript, designed to showcase projects, achievements, and contact information.
-The site features a clean, responsive design with both light and dark mode support.
+The site features a clean, responsive design with a dark mode interface.

 ## Features

 - Responsive design that works well on mobile, tablet, and desktop devices
-- Light/dark mode toggle with preference persistence
+- Clean dark mode interface
 - Project showcase section
 - Achievements section
 - About me page with contact links